Testing Packages

 Boxstarter can detect which packages have changed and test their installations on one or more deployment targets.
 Boxstarter can automate publishing successful packages to their feed.

-The Boxstarter TestRunner module can test Chocolatey package installs on one or more deployment targets and evaluate whether the installation was successful.
+The Boxstarter TestRunner module can test Chocolatey package installations on one or more deployment targets and evaluate whether the installation was successful.
 The TestRunner module can also be used to automate the publishing of Chocolatey packages to a NuGet feed.
-That may be the public Chocolatey community feed or a private feed.
+That may be the public Chocolatey Community Repository, or a private feed.

 The TestRunner module can be downloaded and installed via Chocolatey by running: